History of Anglicanism in Sichuan: 20th century

 Bishop Cassels died on 7 November 1925.
 He had served forty years in Sichuan, based at Langzhong (Baoning), thirty of these years as bishop, and was succeeded by Howard Mowll.
 It was largely the result of Cassels's work that Christianity in its Anglican form had become well established in eastern Sichuan.
 In 1885, there was no Christian congregation apart from Roman Catholics.
 In a letter written nearly forty years after his arrival in Sichuan, Cassels gave a brief account of the mission's achievements:

 The mission work mostly concentrated on evangelisation in villages and towns, instead of big institutions and schools.
 There was, however, a Church hospital at Langzhong.
 For a time there was also a girls' school, a small theological college and a preacher's training school.
 The Langzhong Hospital was for a long time the only hospital in northeast Sichuan.
 Hospitals were also maintained at Dazhou and Liangshan.
 In Eastern Sichuan district, the aid came from the CIM and later from the BCMS; in Western Sichuan district the CMS.
-Anglicanism was much less widespread in the latter district than in the former, although it did extend to Songpan and Mao County, practically in the Tibetan region.
+Anglicanism was much less widespread in the latter district than in the former, although it did extend to Songpan and Mao County, practically in the Qiang and Tibetan region.
 A Church hospital was built at Mianzhu, western Sichuan, where Dr. John Howard Lechler had worked for thirty years since 1908.
 For a time, Montagu Robert Lawrence, T. E. Lawrence's elder brother, worked there as a locum during Lechler's absence.

 In 1918, the CMS became a partner in the West China Union University created by four Protestant mission societies in 1910 in the capital.
 The Anglicans provided at different times several members of staff for the university, including Dr. H. G. Anderson, who was working at its College of Medicine and Dentistry.
 They also provided a hostel for students there.
 In 1923, during the Anti-Christian Movement, two English clergymen, F. J. Watt and R. A. Whiteside, were shot to death by brigands among the mountains between Mianzhu and Mao County.
 One of them was a teacher of a boys' boarding school at Mianzhou.
+A memorial stele was erected at the foot of the mountain where the two men were murdered.

 In 1929, Bishop Mowll appointed two assistant bishops for the West China Diocese.
-Ku Ho-lin (also, Ku Shou-tzi) was entrusted with the northeast Sichuan district, which owed its origin to the Anglican section of the CIM; and Song Cheng-chih with the west Sichuan district where the Church's connection was with the CMS.
+Ku Ho-lin (a.k.a.
+Ku Shou-tsi) was entrusted with the northeast Sichuan district, which owed its origin to the Anglican section of the CIM; and Song Cheng-tsi with the west Sichuan district where the Church's connection was with the CMS.
 Ku's consecration took place on 16 June at the Cathedral of St. John the Evangelist in Langzhong.
 Brook Hannah, the assistant superintendent, served as litany reader during the ceremony.
-Song's consecration took place on 29 June at St. Thomas' Church in Mianzhou.
+Song's consecration took place on 29 June at St. Thomas' Church in Mianzhu.